 “When you pray, you are not to be like the hypocrites; for they love to stand and pray in the synagogues and on the street corners so that they may be seen by men.
 Truly I say to you, they have their reward in full” Matthew 6:5 NASB.

 Let’s get back to trumpets and loud noises.
 There was two money chest at the gate of Susan.
-Trumpet one and two were for the half-shekel tax.
+Trumpet one and two, were for the half-shekel tax.
 This half-shekel tax was what made Jesus/Yeshua turn tables over in anger.
 Nine of the money chests were for the receipt of what was legally due by worshippers.
-However, according to bible history, “There was also a special treasury-chamber into which at certain times they carried the contents of the thirteen chests and besides, what was called a chamber of the SILENT”!
+However, according to bible history, “There was also a special treasury-chamber into which at certain times they carried the contents of the thirteen chests and besides, what was called a chamber of the silent.”
+(Alfred Edersheim, The Temple, Its Ministry and Services).

 This chamber was where devout persons secretly deposited money for educating and caring for the pious poor children.
 In the New Testament, Paul collected money for the poor and told the saints to have what they had decided in their hearts to give ready on the first day of the week when he came through that area.
-He implied that The Lord Adonai loves it when we give with a cheerful heart and rightfully so.
-I must say, I believe He also loves a QUIET giver and furthermore, He doesn’t live in buildings anymore, but in our hearts.
-So give out of your heart.
-Even if it is only a smile that you have to give, or a hug, or a piece of fresh watermelon.
+He implied that our Father loves it when we give with a cheerful heart and rightfully so.
+I must say, I believe He also loves a quiet giver and furthermore, He doesn’t live in buildings anymore but in our hearts.
+So let us give out of our hearts.
+Even if it is only a smile that we have to give, or a hug, or a piece of fresh watermelon.

-The last BLAST will sound soon enough and the Bible says after that trumpet blast, time will be no more.
-Remember Yah is in the SILENCE.
+The last BLAST will sound soon enough, and the Bible says after that trumpet blast, time as we know it, will be no more.
+“Listen to the sound, of silence.”